Rudy Wright International Service Award

 The purpose of the Rudy Wright International Service Award is to recognize an individual or organization that is based within the 4-county Greater Hickory Metro Region (which includes Alexander, Burke, Caldwell, and Catawba counties) and has made an outstanding contribution of goodwill, service, cultural awareness, tolerance, and/or global connectedness to their community.

 On May 7, 2002, the Hickory International Council (HIC) was founded by former Hickory Mayor Rudy Wright and Hickory’s city council.
 HIC was created to serve as a forum for the international community in Hickory in addition to advising the mayor and the city council on ways to improve and expand Hickory as an international city that welcomes and values its international visitors, residents, and businesses.
 On July 1, 2019, HIC transitioned to a non-profit organization serving not only the City of Hickory, but also expanding to include the entire 4-county Greater Hickory region.
 Its name was officially changed to the Greater Hickory International Council (GHIC), which now inclusively serves the 4-county region of Alexander, Burke, Caldwell, and Catawba counties.
 This prestigious award honors Mayor Wright’s legacy and the countless contributions he personally made to the international community, while recognizing an individual or group of individuals that share his goodwill, generosity of spirit, and interest in global connectedness within our regional communities.

-The form allows you to upload any relevant photos –
+The form allows you to upload relevant photos.

-Note that when using a contact email address, if you are a student, you will need to use your personal email vs. their school email, because due to security reasons, we will not be able to reach them directly through a school email address.
+When using a contact email address, if you are a student, you will need to use your personal email vs. your school email.
+Due to security reasons, we will not be able to reach you directly through your school email address.

 Those chosen will receive a $1000 grant and a plaque commemorating the award.